nabovarme/MeterLoggerBuild/README.md

 - `make firmware` – Build only the firmware
 - `make esptool` – Build only `esptool.pyz`
 - `make flash PORT=/dev/ttyUSBX` – Flash the device using the built `esptool.pyz`
+- `make erase_flash PORT=/dev/ttyUSBX` – Fully erase the flash memory of the connected ESP8266
-- `make clean` – Remove build artifacts
+- `make clean` – Remove build containers
 - `make update-submodules` – Update all git submodules to correct versions

 ---